We might be on the same boat when I say…

 The Benefits of a Lifetime Mortgage

-The popularity of lifetime mortgages is increasing every year, and it’s due to its incredible benefits.
-They include:
+The popularity of lifetime retirement mortgages is increasing every year, and it’s due to its incredible benefits.
+They comprise:

 - It helps you control your debt.
-With the ‘no negative guarantee,’ you will never owe your plan provider more than the value of your property despite the amount you decide to unlock.
+With the ‘no negative guarantee,’ you will never owe your provider more than the value of your property despite how much you like.

-- You get to live in your home rent-free.
-You also have the freedom to move to another home, as long as the new house meets the conditions stipulated out by your provider – your lifetime mortgage will move with you.
+- You get to live in your home with no rent.
+You may go to another home, if the new house meets the conditions stipulated out by your broker – your lifetime mortgage will go with you.

-- You get the financial freedom to use the tax-free capital you unlock as you please.
+- You get the financial freedom to use the no tax capital as you please.

-- You have the choices, and you can pick the one that suits you best.
-You can opt to release as little as £10,000 tax-free, with more in the reserve facility for future purposes.
-You can also decide to either pick the variable or fixed lifetime mortgage rates option depending on the provider.
+You have the options, and you can select the one that suits you best.
+You can opt to release as little as £10,000 with no tax, with more in the reserve facility for future purposes.
+You can also get to select either the fixed lifetime mortgage rate option depending on the broker.

 Is it Secure?

-The industry body also protects your plan provider, financial adviser, and surveyors, through the Equity Release Council (ERC) – whose members must heed to the Council’s Statement of Principles which include:
+The industry body also protects your broker, financial adviser, and surveyors, through the Equity Release Council – whose members must heed to the Council’s Statement of Principles which comprise of:

 - You have the right to continue living in your home till you die or decide to move into long-term care.

-- You have the right to move to another home, as long as it’s a suitable alternative property that meets the lending criteria of your plan provider.
+- You have the right to move to another home if it’s a suitable alternative property that meets the lending of your broker.

-- In case you want to the assurance that your family will inherit a part of your property, you have the right to take inheritance protection scheme that lets you ring-fence some of the value of your residence to leave to your beneficiaries.
+- In case you want to the assurance that your family will inherit a part of your property, you have the right to take inheritance protection that lets you ring-fence some of the value of your residence give to your family.

 Pitfalls of Lifetime Mortgages

-There are various factors that one needs to consider when taking out a lifetime mortgage plan, and these include:
+There are various factors that one needs to consider when taking this out, and these comprise of:

 - It can affect your tax position and means-tested benefits.

-- When you have an interest roll-up mortgage, the total amount of money you owe is a lot higher the longer it’s not paid.
+- When you have an usury roll-up mortgage, you will owe a lot higher until it’s not paid.

-- Taking out a mortgage with variable interest rates might cost you more in the long-run.
-However, with the ERC standards, if the interest is variable, then your plan provider must include the upper-limit ‘cap.’
+- Taking out a mortgage with variable usury remuneration might cost you more in the long-run.
+However, with the ERC standards, if the usury is, then your broker must incorporate the upper-limit ‘cap.’

 You might have purchased your home with a traditional mortgage.
-However, as you may have noticed, it’s different from a lifetime mortgage plan, and here are the key variances:
+However, as you may have noticed, it’s different from lifetime mortgage, and here are the key variances: